 Sealy is a somewhat small city located in the state of Texas.
 With a population of 6,403 people and two constituent neighborhoods, Sealy is the 315th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Sealy is generally considered to be a blue-collar town.
-41.43% of the Sealy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Sealy is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Sealy who work in office and administrative support (12.13%), sales jobs (6.86%), and teaching (6.39%).
+When you are in Sealy, you'll notice that it is more blue-collar than most other communities in America.
+38.34% of Sealy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Sealy is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Sealy who work in office and administrative support (13.06%), sales jobs (8.48%), and teaching (6.63%).

-Sealy is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Sealy doesn't have a public transportation system that people use for their commute.

-The citizens of Sealy are slightly less educated than the national average of 21.84% for the average city or town: 14.67% of adults in Sealy have a bachelor's degree or advanced degree
+The percentage of adults in Sealy with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.75% of adults in Sealy have a bachelor's degree or advanced degree.

-Sealy is a very ethnically-diverse city.
+Sealy is an extremely ethnically-diverse city.
 The people who call Sealy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sealy residents report their race to be White, followed by Black or African-American.
 Sealy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.29% of the city’s residents.
-Important ancestries of people in Sealy include Irish, English, Czech, and Polish.
+People of Hispanic or Latino origin account for 36.71% of the city’s residents.
+Important ancestries of people in Sealy include English, Irish, Czech, and Polish.

 The most common language spoken in Sealy is English.
 Other important languages spoken here include Spanish and Slavic languages.